palistra/devops-demolabs/Lab-1-Order-Pipeline.md

 ## Task 3: Add and Configure GitHub Integration for Order
 The code for the Order microservice already exists in a GitHub repository (https://github.com/open-toolchain/Microservices_OrdersAPI).
 We will clone this repository and link to the clone.

-  1. Click on the **+** plus icon on the right side of the screen to add a Tool Integration.
+  1. Click on **Add a tool** on the right side of the screen to add a Tool Integration.
   2. Click on **GitHub** to add integration with GitHub to the Toolchain.

   ![ClickOnGitHub](screenshots/ClickOnGitHub.jpg)